hollance/lost-and-found-piano/README.md

 - copy **Lost N' Found Piano.vst3** to the folder **C:\Program Files\Common Files\VST3**

-In your DAW, look for **Lost N' Found > Lost N' Found Piano**.
+In your DAW, look for **Lost N' Found > Piano**.
 You can insert this plug-in on an instrument track.

 Mac users: If the plug-in does not appear in your DAW, go to **Applications/Utilities/Terminal** and type `killall -9 AudioComponentRegistrar` on a single line, followed by the Enter key.
 Then restart your DAW.